 2. Configure the Event queue size and base address by writing to the SMMU_EVENTQ_BASE register.

-The queue size can affect how many bits of the SMMU_EVENTQ_CONS and SMMU_EVENTQ_PROD indices are writeable.
+Note The queue size can affect how many bits of the SMMU_EVENTQ_CONS and SMMU_EVENTQ_PROD indices are writeable.
 It is therefore important that you perform this step before writing to SMMU_EVENTQ_CONS and SMMU_EVENTQ_PROD.
 3. Set the queue read index in SMMU_EVENTQ_CONS and the queue write index in SMMU_EVENTQ_PROD to 0.
+Note Setting the queue read index and the queue write index to the same value indicates that the queue is empty.